DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 - The Camera Control Tab provides the end user with the ability to manage the camera automation in combined states.
 - Enabling Automatic Mode will enable the Quad Cameras in the respective rooms to be presented to the remote call/meeting based on the most active microphone.
 Disabling it will revert to the Primary Room's Quad Camera.
 - Selecting any manual camera or fixed video composition will disable the automation for automatic switching based on microphones.
 You can re-enable by toggling Automatic Mode back to "On".
-- **(FUTURE STATE)** The Audio tab provides a simple method for enabling or disabling third party microphones (ex.
-Lapel, Handheld) that may be used in addition to the Cisco IP Microphones.

 ---
 ## Support Information: [Top](#table-of-contents)